 The search industry should be about making a candidate successful.
 For example, in today’s environment; search consultants and the search committees do not have the same opportunity to sit with candidates and dig into what the real agenda is for the next dean, vice president, or president.
 They don’t have the ability to develop the relational capital that creates trust and mutual understanding.
 Zoom is fairly effective, but, frankly, a consultant can’t do the campus visit and interview a cadre of key stakeholders to evaluate and reflect on what the position actually entails.

 Papa: In order to effectively respond to current challenges, I think institutions need to take the time to get to know the candidates as best they can in a virtual environment.
 They should provide opportunities for informal interaction, as much as possible, even though they aren’t sitting across the table from one another.
-Part of what makes a search successful is to accurately assess the fit between the institution and the candidate—today’s COVID environment makes that more difficult.
+Part of what makes a search successful is to accurately assess the fit between the institution and the candidate — today’s COVID environment makes that more difficult.

-The Insider: Many institutions are being forced to evaluate their organizational structure and their current hiring practices in the context of new economic challenges.
+The Brand Dame: Many institutions are being forced to evaluate their organizational structure and their current hiring practices in the context of new economic challenges.
 We’re seeing hiring freezes and searches being put on hold.
 What impact is this having on higher ed operations and management?
 How do colleges and universities overcome significant, if temporary, leadership gaps?

 Martin: Institutions are moving forward with searches.
 A few are on hold or canceled, but that is a mistake.
 Doing nothing is moving backward.
 It is an opportune time for higher education to look internally, at the people who already understand the culture and are poised for internal promotions — just as the corporate world has done for decades.
 There are many untapped and creative ways of searching.